 The Medical Office Assistant program allows those seeking basic office skills training to specialize in the medical area.
-Duties for medical assistants vary from scheduling appointments and maintaining medical records to medical transcription.
-Employment opportunities are growing nationally and are available for well-trained personnel in hospitals, insurance companies, outpatient medical offices, and clinics.
+Duties for medical assistants vary from scheduling appointments to maintaining medical records.
+Employment opportunities for well-trained personnel are growing nationally in hospitals, insurance companies, outpatient medical offices, and clinics.
 Good communication skills can contribute to earning power in this field.

-This certificate provides training for entry-level positions in the medical area, providing employment while continuing an education.
+This certificate qualifies graduates for entry-level positions in the medical area, providing them employment while continuing an education.